 In addition to the individual(s) who will be doing testing, you should identify additional resources before testing begins, such as:

-IT and security resource (for whitelisting, system or hardware questions)
+IT and security resource (for firewall, system or hardware questions)

 Learning Management System (LMS) administrator(s)